 2.2 Site History and Use

 Industrial operations at the site began in 1941 with steel fabrication associated with the manufacture of ships as part of the Kaiser Shipyard.
 After WWII, a portion of the site was used as a grain warehouse.
-Between 1950 and 1982, Bealle Pipe and Tank Company manufactured steel pipe, tanker trucks and conducted tanker repair and cleaning.
-NW Pipe has manufactured steel pipe at the site date from 1982 to present.
+Between 1950 and 1982, Bealle Pipe and Tank Company manufactured steel pipe and tanker trucks and conducted tanker repair and cleaning.
+NW Pipe has manufactured steel pipe at the site from 1982 to the present.

 2.3 Potential Sources of Contamination